Green roof: Thermal reduction and energy conservation

+A 2023 meta-analysis found that green roofs reduce rooftop surface temperatures by an average of 30 °C during summer months, providing significant mitigation of urban heat island effects.

+A 2023 systematic review of 86 studies reported that extensive green roofs typically reduce roof surface temperatures by 15–30 °C during peak summer conditions, while also lowering indoor temperatures by 1–4 °C depending on substrate depth and regional climate.

+In the case of Chicago, the city has passed codes offering incentives to builders who put green roofs on their buildings.
+The Chicago City Hall green roof is one of the earliest and most well-known examples of green roofs in the United States; it was planted as an experiment to determine the effects a green roof would have on the microclimate of the roof.
+Following this and other studies, it has now been estimated that if all the roofs in a major city were greened, urban temperatures could be reduced by as much as 7 C-change.

 Water management

 Green roofs can reduce stormwater runoff via water-wise gardening techniques.
 Green roofs play a significant role in retrofitting the Low Impact Development (LID) practices in urban areas.
 A study presented at the Green Roofs for Healthy Cities Conference in June 2004, cited by the EPA, found water runoff was reduced by over 75% during rainstorms.
 Water is stored by the roof's substrate and then taken up by the plants, from which it is returned to the atmosphere through transpiration and evaporation.

 Green roofs decrease the total amount of runoff and slow the rate of runoff from the roof.
 It has been found that they can retain up to 75% of rainwater, gradually releasing it back into the atmosphere via condensation and transpiration, while retaining pollutants in their soil.
 Many green roofs are installed to comply with local regulations and government fees, often regarding stormwater runoff management.
 In areas with combined sewer-stormwater systems, heavy storms can overload the wastewater system and cause it to flood, dumping raw sewage into the local waterways.
-Often, phosphorus and nitrogen are in this category of environmentally harmful substances even though they are stimulating to the growth of plant life and agriculture.
-When these substances are added to a system, it can create mass biological activity since they are considered limiting factors of plant growth and by adding more of them to a system, it allows for more plant growth.
+Often, phosphorus and nitrogen are in this category of environmentally harmful substances, even though they are stimulating to the growth of plant life and agriculture.
+When these substances are added to a system, it can create mass biological activity since they are considered limiting factors of plant growth and by adding more of them to a system it allows for more plant growth.